trothr/nord/doc/cscratch.md

 This command performs any post processing after installation.
 The default is no fixup post processing.

-Using XZ as an example, the stub would something like ...
+Using XZ as an example, the stub would look something like ...

     SC_APN    =    xz